GrokImageCompression/grok/INSTALL.md

 must be added to the `.bashrc` file.
 Note that the build binary folder is entered before the system binary folder, so that build shared libraries are given priority when loading at run time.
-1. for a static build, the following library must be installed:
+1. for a static build, the following libraries must be installed:
-`sudo dnf install libstdc++-static`
+`sudo dnf install libstdc++-static glibc-static`

 ### Debug/Release